benjaminho1998/sagetap-test/README.md

     - View likes
     - Like counter
     - Sort by likes
+    - Sort by role
+    - Sort by most recent
+    - Reset sort
     - Completing comments
     - Pinning comments
     - Active user only comment deleting